iserdmi/vike-link-example/README.md

 ## Steps

-1. `$ pnpm i`
+1. `$ pnpm install`
-   It should automatically create links by `prepare` script of `./package.json`: `ln -s $(pwd)/shared/src/pages $(pwd)/webapp/pages/shared-pages-link`
+2. `$ ln -sf ../../shared/src/pages ./webapp/pages/shared-pages-link` create relative link to the shared pages.
+Notice that the source path "../../shared/src/pages" is relative to dest path "./webapp/pages/shared-pages-link".
+But dest path "./webapp/pages/shared-pages-link" is relative to current working dir.
-2. `$ cd weabpp`
+3. `$ cd weabpp`
-3. `$ pnpm dev`
+4. `$ pnpm dev`
-4. Visit `http://localhost:3000/usual-withoutroute-2` — it works, becouse it is usual page of vike
+5. Visit `http://localhost:3000/usual-withoutroute-2` — it works, becouse it is usual page of vike: `./webapp/pages/withroute/usual-withroute-2`
-5. Visit `http://localhost:3000/linked-withroute-1` — it does not work I do not know why.
-It is linked page `shared/src/pages/withroute/linked-withroute-1`.
-Please, help me to fix it.
+6. Visit `http://localhost:3000/linked-withroute-1` — it works, becouse it is linked page of vike: `./shared/src/pages/withroute/linked-withroute-1`